-Note: Historically it was required to convert logical propositions to algebraic form prior to use of the MI(N)LP reformulations and the GDPopt solver.
-However, this is mathematically incorrect since these reformulations convert logical formulations to algebraic formulations.
-It is therefore recommended to use both the MI(N)LP reformulations and GDPopt directly to transform or solve GDPs that include logical propositions.
+Note: Historically users needed to explicitly convert logical propositions to algebraic form prior to invoking the GDP MI(N)LP reformulations or the GDPopt solver.
+However, this is mathematically incorrect since the GDP MI(N)LP reformulations themselves convert logical formulations to algebraic formulations.
+The current recommended practice is to pass the entire (mixed logical / algebraic) model to the MI(N)LP reformulations or GDPopt directly.